Best Backpacking Water Filters 2026: Expert Picks

 - Same 100,000-gallon hollow fiber technology as the full-size Squeeze

-- Ultra-affordable at under $22 — best value per ounce of capability
+- Ultra-affordable — best value per ounce of capability

 - Noticeably slower flow rate than the full-size Sawyer Squeeze